skerkour/black-hat-rust/README.md

 Unfortunately, when a program spends most of it time in I/O operations, multi-threading is not a panacea.
 We will learn how async makes Rust code really, really fast and refactor or scanner to async code.

 #### 4 - Adding modules with Trait objects <span title="to do">🕒</span>
-We will add more heterogeneous modules to our scanner and will learn how Rust’s type system helps create properly designed large pieces of software.
+We will add more heterogeneous modules to our scanner and will learn how Rust’s type system helps create properly designed large software projects.

 #### 5 - Crawling the web for OSINT <span title="to do">🕒</span>
 Leveraging all we learned previously, we will build an extremely fast web crawler to help us find the needles in the haystack the web is.